-The Marvel multiverse is full of alternate realities, but for a good chunk of time the two “big” ones were the Ultimate Universe and the regular 616 universe — they were the two you needed to pay attention to.
+The Marvel multiverse is full of alternate realities, but for a good chunk of time, the two “big” ones were the Ultimate Universe and the regular 616 universe; they were the two you needed to pay attention to.
 Everything on each incarnation of Earth was functionally the same — unless we were told otherwise.
-In our timeline, for example, George Washington crossed the Delaware River with his men on Christmas Day in 1776, and so unless specifically contracted by some aspect of an alternate history, you could assume that George Washington crossed the Delaware on Dec.
+In our timeline, for example, George Washington crossed the Delaware River with his men on Christmas Day in 1776, and so unless specifically contradicted by some aspect of an alternate history, you could assume that Washington crossed the Delaware on Dec.
 25, 1776.

-For the same reason, you could assume every alternate reality had some version of the other Earth’s characters.
-They may not all look the same or have the same personality, or same life experience, but you can assume that there was a Peter Parker on every Earth, a Steve Rogers, a Jessica Jones, and so on and so forth.
+For the same reason, you could assume that every alternate reality had some version of the other Earth’s characters.
+They may not all look the same or have the same personality or life experience, but you can assume that there was a Peter Parker on every Earth, a Steve Rogers, a Jessica Jones, and so on and so forth.

 So, basically about as far from a Spider-Man as you could possibly get.

-This version of Miles was introduced in 2017, in the rather confusingly titled Spider-Men II #1, by Brian Michael Bendis and Sarah Pitchelli — and here’s where things get really wild.
+This version of Miles was introduced in 2017, in the rather confusingly titled Spider-Men II #1, by Brian Michael Bendis and Sara Pichelli — and here’s where things get really wild.

 So what happened?